BackStage: Los Angeles

 Our two guests from New Zealand!

-Peter Tork and Sandy Jacobson during the "meet & greet" after The Cambria Hotel CD Concert.
+Peter Tork and Sandy Jacobson during the

 John McEuen (Guest) & Michael Sunday (Host) on the set of BackStage:Los Angeles.